-Since 2016, Briviact® is approved and meanwhile available as adjunctive or monotherapy therapy for the treatment of partial-onset seizures (also now called "focal seizures") with or without secondary generalisation in patients with epilepsy.
-Briviact® is available across 27 countries and is patent protected in the EU and the U.S. until 2026.
-In 2018, Briviact® accounted for 3 per cent of UCB's net sales.
+Since 2016, Briviact® is approved and available as adjunctive or monotherapy therapy in the treatment of partial-onset seizures (also now called "focal seizures") with or without secondary generalisation in patients with epilepsy.

+Briviact® is available across 40 countries and is patent protected in the EU and the U.S. until 2026 (not available in Japan yet).
+In 2020, Briviact® accounted for 6% of UCB's net sales.